Skip to main content Skip to secondary navigation

 • Apply their technical skills to ensure technology policy is developed from a human-centered approach

-These fellowships are made possible in part by Frank McCourt in association with Stanford’s partnership with Project Liberty’s Institute.
+These fellowships are made possible in part by Frank McCourt in association with Stanford’s partnership with the Project Liberty’s Institute.

-Application*
+2025 Program Application*

 To apply for the fellowship, please submit your application below including your resume, transcript, and answers (no more than 250 words each) to the following questions: